 The Chairman also chairs full meetings of the Council and conducts the meeting in a fair and impartial manner.
 He is formally appointed to the Office at the first meeting of the Council in the Municipal Year.
 As Chairman, he cannot be a Member of the Cabinet, although he may be a Member of any of the Council's committees but only in his capacity as an ordinary Member of the Council.

-The Chairman always has precedence in Sevenoaks District, except in the presence of Her Majesty The Queen or Her representative.
+The Chairman always has precedence in Sevenoaks District, except in the presence of His Majesty The King or his representative.

 During any speeches, the presence of the Chairman of the District Council should be acknowledged first: e.g. Chairman of the District Council, Town Mayor, others (assuming a Royal visitor or the Lord Lieutenant of Kent is not present).
 Precedence should also be noted when asking the Chairman and other guests to perform duties, e.g. the laying of wreaths.